Monday, November 4, 2013

 “One thing that makes science unique is that great ideas do not necessarily come from those with the most experience,” says cancer biologist Richard M. White, one of the speakers at the event.
 “It is incredibly important to engage high school students in these problems, since in my experience they are just as likely to have an important idea or question as someone further along in their career path.”

-For the second time, this annual seminar will also be available as a live webcast for viewers from around the nation and the world.
 Now in its eighth year, the program was designed to foster young people’s enthusiasm for science and medicine.

 More than 400 people are scheduled to attend the seminar at Memorial Sloan Kettering’s main campus on Manhattan’s Upper East Side.